Fahim-Hossain-Munna/RazinSoft/README.md

 ## Usage

-Once the server is running, follow these steps to use RazinSoft:
+Once the server is running, you can access RazinSoft via [http://localhost:8000](http://localhost:8000).

-1. Open [http://localhost:8000](http://localhost:8000) in your web browser.
-2. Log in using the seeded admin credentials or register a new account.

-### Admin Capabilities:
+### Admin Users:
-- Create, assign, and manage tasks.
+- Create, assign, edit, and delete tasks.
 - Manage employee roles and permissions.
-- Update task statuses and oversee task workflows.
+- Control the flow of tasks by updating their statuses.
+- Only admins can change task statuses, and tasks cannot be assigned unless they are marked as "Pending."

-### Employee Capabilities:
+### Employee Users:
-- Create tasks if they have permission.
-- Assign tasks if they have assignment rights.
+- Can create or assign tasks depending on their role and permissions.
-- View their assigned tasks and mark them as complete.
+- View assigned tasks and mark them as "Complete" when finished.

-## Technologies
+## Technologies Used

-- **[Laravel](https://laravel.com/)**: Backend framework for handling routing, tasks, and authentication.
+- **[Laravel](https://laravel.com/)**: Backend framework for robust task management and routing.
-- **[Livewire 3](https://laravel-livewire.com/docs/3.x)**: Enables dynamic user interfaces without the need for page reloads.
+- **[Livewire 3](https://laravel-livewire.com/docs/3.x)**: Provides real-time UI updates without page reloads.
-- **[Laravel Breeze](https://laravel.com/docs/8.x/starter-kits#laravel-breeze)**: Simple, lightweight authentication scaffolding.
+- **[Laravel Breeze](https://laravel.com/docs/8.x/starter-kits#laravel-breeze)**: Simplified authentication and registration system.
-- **[Tailwind CSS](https://tailwindcss.com/)**: Utility-first CSS framework for responsive and clean UI design.
+- **[Boostrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)**: Utility-first CSS framework for responsive and clean UI design.

 ## Contributing

-Contributions are welcome!
-If you'd like to help improve RazinSoft:
+Contributions to RazinSoft are welcome!
+To contribute:

-- Open an issue for bugs or feature suggestions.
-- Submit a pull request with bug fixes or improvements.

-Please ensure your pull request is well-tested and follows the project's coding standards.

-## License

-This project is licensed under the MIT License.
-For more details, refer to the `LICENSE` file in the repository.
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.
+4. For major changes, please open an issue first to discuss the changes.